-The Audit View provides a convenient dashboard of information allowing an administrator or librarian to view and manage the changes to the information that has been recorded by auditing.
-A tree view control provides a quick way to navigate through a branch of the repository showing all the items that have been changed.
-Colored Icons provide a quick visual queue as to whether a particular item has been created, changed or deleted.
-When a change is selected in the tree view the panel to the right displays the properties that have been created, modified or deleted and the top panel shows the responsible user, the time and date of the change and a summary.
+The Audit View provides a convenient dashboard of information that allows an administrator or librarian to view and manage the changes to the information that have been recorded by Auditing.
+A tree view control provides a quick way to navigate through a branch of the repository, showing all the items that have been changed.
+Colored icons provide a quick visual queue as to whether a particular item has been created, changed or deleted.
+When a change is selected in the tree view, the panel to the right displays the properties that have been created, modified or deleted, and the top panel shows the user responsible, the time and date of the change and a summary of the change.

-Ribbon Configure > Model > Audit
+Ribbon Settings > Model > Audit